- Search The Registry

 *On this date we mark the birth of Charles Arthur Hayes in 1918.
 He was a Black unionist, politician, and a member of the House of Representatives from Illinois.

 From Cairo, Alexander County, Ill., he graduated from Sumner High School, Cairo in 1935; Hayes was a trade unionist, 1938-1983, where he was a president from 1940 to 1942.
 In 1943, he served as vice president of, United Food and Commercial Workers Union.
+Also in 1972, Hayes wa afounding member of the Coalition of Black Trade Unionists (CBTU).
 Hayes was elected as a Democrat to the Ninety-eighth Congress, by special election, August 23, 1983, to fill the vacancy caused by the resignation of Harold Washington and was re-elected to the Ninety-ninth and to the three succeeding Congresses and served for nearly ten years.

 Black Americans In Congress 1870-1989.